Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Where DSPy wins

 DSPy adds the most value on three task types.
 First, multi-hop QA and RAG: HotPotQA and MultiHopRAG have prompt shapes that are non-obvious to hand-tune (how to phrase the sub-query, how to format the retrieved context, how to chain the inference), and DSPy's optimisation reliably finds prompts better than hand-tuned baselines.
-Lifts of 10-25 points are routine.

 Second, structured reasoning with verifiable outputs.
 Math benchmarks like GSM8K, code benchmarks where output correctness can be checked programmatically, and any task where the optimiser has an automated success signal to compile against.
 The verifiability matters because DSPy's optimisers need a reliable evaluation function; tasks where success is judged by a noisy LLM or by humans are harder to compile against.